-This week Sealasash had the pleasure of working on two large wooden windows at the World Heritage Listed Convict Site Woolmers Estate at Longford in Tasmania.
+This week Sealasash had the pleasure of restoring two large wooden sash windows at the World Heritage Listed Convict Site Woolmers Estate at Longford in Tasmania.

 Working on heritage properties such as Woolmers is a privilege.
 Our lead carpenters are trained in the Burra Charter which documents the practice of cultural heritage management as we believe it’s vital to look after such historical significance.

 A short video of our work at Woolmers will be available in the next few weeks.